-Dignity and respect issues or concerns can be raised with the Contact Person Marc McKeon or to someone of trust on the staff.
+Dignity and respect issues or concerns can be raised with the Contact Person Derek O'Donoghue or John Flannery or to someone of trust on the staff.

 4.3 Bullying/Intimidation and/or Sexual Harassment

 All learners and staff are entitled to be treated with respect and their learning/work environment must be such that learners and staff are free to perform their studies/duties in a climate free from intimidation/bullying from fellow learners, staff members, or others.
 Intimidation/bullying is repeated aggression, verbal, psychological or physical abuse, conducted by an individual or a group against others.